jenh/russian-dictionary/README.md

 On the website you can download a snapshot of the actual database at https://en.openrussian.org/dictionary.
 However, those are not as accessible and have a complex format in parts.
 Thus these CSVs.
 The snapshots here are automated by hand so if you need a very recent one please open an issue and I will do the export.

+## About the SQLite database

+The SQLite database includes the following modifications:

+- Converted the Open Russian csv files into tables within a SQLite3 database.
+- Added a simple table (ru-en) that contains only the Russian word and its English translation.
+- Filled empty English entries in the ru-en table with machine-translated words (so note that some definitions in ru-en may not be accurate or good).

+Many thanks to Michel and Anastasia from OpenRussian.org for making this data freely available! /jh

 ### The files